kiranvad/kiranvad.github.io/_teaching/2021-spring-capstone-uw.md

 ---
-title: "Mentoring DIRECT Capstone Project"
+title: "Design of Experiments"
 collection: teaching
-type: "DIRECT Capstone UW"
+type: ""
-permalink: /teaching/2021-spring-capstone-uw
+permalink: /teaching/2022-winter-doe
-venue: "University 1, Department"
+venue: "University of Washington, Chemical Engineering"
 date: 2014-01-01
 location: "Seattle, USA"
 ---

-I mentored a group of 5 students from the Materials Science and Engineering department for the [DIRECT-CAPSTONE project at UW](https://depts.washington.edu/uwdirect/).
-I have made the following (hand written) notes for them to provide a prime on [Riemannian geometry](http://kiranvad.github.io/files/teaching/capstone/riemannian_geometry.pdf) and [PCA](http://kiranvad.github.io/files/teaching/capstone/pca.pdf).
-I believe these are written to be as intuitive as possible and would be thrilled some of you find them useful as well.
+I will teaching a new course on Design of Experiments in the Department of Chemical Engineering in the winter quarter.
+A tentative course description can be found [here](http://kiranvad.github.io/files/teaching/doe/course_description.pdf).